BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 | `MCM_Window_Closed`          | Fired when a player closes the MCM window.                      | `playSound`: Whether a sound should be played when the window closes.                       |

 For the most up-to-date information, please refer to this file in the Git repository: [EventChannels.lua](https://github.com/AtilioA/BG3-MCM/blob/main/Mod%20Configuration%20Menu/Mods/BG3MCM/ScriptExtender/Lua/Shared/Helpers/Events/EventChannels.lua)

-> Always verify the `modUUID` in the payload to confirm that the event pertains to the mod of interest (typically your own, which you have global access to via `ModuleUUID`).
-{.is-warning}

 ### How validation works